NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

    NI-SWITCH | niRelayDriver
 6. For NI instruments, override the measurement methods of the instrument base class.
 7. For custom instruments, override both the session and measurement methods present in the instrument base class.
 The session methods for a Keysight DMM include:
-    - ***Initialize MeasurementLink Session.vi*** - Creates a new session using the provided session initialization parameters.
+    - ***Initialize MeasurementLink Session.vi*** - Creates a new session using the session initialization parameters.
 If the session represents a remote session, initialize and close session behavior determines whether creating the local session creates a new session on the server or attaches to an existing session on the server.

     ![Initialize MeasurementLink Session](<HAL Images/KeysightDmm Initialize MeasurementLink Session.png>)

     - ***Get Provided Interface and Service Class.vi*** - Returns the provided interface and service class that will be used to query the measurement plug-ins discovery service for the address and port of the instrument's gRPC server.
-If the instrument does not use a gRPC server then this VI need not be overridden.
+Do not implement/override this VI if the instrument does not use a gRPC server.

     ![Get Provided Interface and Service Class](<HAL Images/KeysightDmm Get Provided Interface and Service Class.png>)